Military band: Austria

-From October 2014, the abandonment of five Austrian military bands, including the military band Vorarlberg, was discussed for cost reasons.
+From October 2014, the abandonment of five Austrian military bands, including the military band in Vorarlberg, was discussed for cost reasons.
 In December 2014, the government agreed to keep the nine locations with a reduced staff.
 Instead of the previous 47, there are to be 20 musicians per state in the future.
-In May 2016, the Austrian governors' conference, together with Defense Minister Hans Peter Doskozil, it was decided to that military bands should be preserved in every federal state, consisting of 43 to 47 musicians.
+In May 2016, during the Austrian governors' conference, together with Defense Minister Hans Peter Doskozil, it was decided to that military bands should be preserved in every federal state, consisting of 43 to 47 musicians.

 Belarus

 The massed bands of the Military Band Service of the Armed Forces of the Republic of Belarus follow the Russian traditional model with elements of Belarusian music in its repertoire.
 Regional bands from each of the military commandants form the basis of the band service along with the Exemplary Band (also known as the BelArmyBand), the Band of the Honor Guard Company, the Central Band of the Interior Ministry and the Band of the Ministry of Emergency Situations.
 The bands of the regional departments of the Ministry of Internal Affairs are also affiliated as well to the service.